jdBasic

 Use conditions to branch logic:

 • IF ...
-THEN runs a block when true
+THEN runs a block when true.

-• ELSEIF checks another condition
+• ELSEIF checks another condition if the first failed.

-• ELSE is the fallback
+• ELSE is the fallback for everything else.

 Lesson 3: Loops (FOR / NEXT)